Back to blog

 Q6: What should I communicate to customers during account migration?

-Explain password reset requirements, whether order history will appear and how customers can access support if login issues occur.
+A: Explain the password reset requirement clearly, whether their order history will appear in the new account, and how to reach support quickly if they run into login issues.

 Customer and order history decisions affect support workflows, loyalty systems and day-one operations.
 If you’re unsure what should migrate and what should be archived, a structured review can prevent costly post-launch surprises.
 Request a detailed migration audit to clarify the safest order and customer continuity plan for your store.